Palexer/vocabulary-trainer/README.md

 ## ToDo

 - enable/disable buttons if they aren't useable or make them do nothing
-- automatically display the correct answer if input was wrong
 - keep buttons disabled if no file was opened
 - improve restart
 - Icon
-- one try
+- one try -> disable buttons
+- application for creating correctly formatted json-files